Last Updated on by

 Book the Inca Trail Trek in Advance

-You need to book the Inca Trail trek months in advance.
+You need to book an Inca Trail tour months in advance.
 No showing up last minute.
-It is among the most popular treks in the world and the government of Peru only allows a certain amount of permits for the trail per day.
+It is among the most popular treks in the world and the government of Peru only gives out a limit number of Inca trail permits.
 I am not one to plan trips in advance but I booked my Inca trail trek five months before.

 Who to Book the Inca Trail Trek to Machu Picchu with

 It is not possible to hike the Inca Trail without a guide per government regulations.
-I booked my trek with Peru Treks, which I recommend.
+I booked my trek with a local company called Peru Treks, who I highly recommend (not sponsored, I did this trek long before I was a blogger).
 The trek ran smoothly, the food they prepared was delicious, and the guides were knowledgeable.
+The meals they prepared were mostly local Peruvian foods, which is a wonderful type of cuisine.

 Most importantly for me, Peru Treks are a locally owned business that pays their porters 20% more than required by the government.
 Porters are the local people that carry all of the equipment through the trail.
 It is incredible what they do on a daily basis.
 They are not paid much at all so please consider booking with a company that cares about porter welfare.